vmware-tanzu/secrets-manager/docs/_pages/0140-production.md

 **Velero**][velero], so that when things do happen, you can revert your cluster’s last known good state.

+> **Make Sure You Back Up `vsecm-safe-age-key`**
+>
+> The Kubernetes `Secret` names `vsecm-safe-age-key` that resides in the
+> `vsecm-system` namespace is especially important, and needs to be
+> securely backed up.
+>
+> The reason is; if you lose this secret, you will lose access to all the
+> encrypted secret backups, and you will not be able to restore your secrets.
+{: .block-warning }

 **Set up your backups from day zero**.

 [velero]: https://velero.io/ "Velero"